cotarr/irc-hybrid-client/README.md

 # 3) set .well-known/security.txt data, or empty string.
 # 4) file path for PID file

-# It is necessary to assign one username and password.
+# It is necessary to assign one web page username and password.
 # This must be done after copying the
 # example-credentials.json into the project folder